Creating a world-class experience for all who visit, live and work in Cambridge, a global city

 Our promotion of alternative transport options supports the City's aims to improve air quality and our events programme will bring together businesses and residents as one community as we animate the city's public spaces such as Market Square and in the station area.

-The City has benefited from significant investment over the past five years with the redevelopment of the area around the railway station and the Triangle area for Cambridge University Press, the growth of the Biomedical Campus, the new West Cambridge and Eddington sites, new investment at The Grafton, the current New Museums Site in the city centre being developed by the University of Cambridge, the new Science Centre at Anglia Ruskin University and the University Arms on Parkers Piece - all examples of growth across, business, academia, residential and retail in the city.
+The City has benefited from significant investment over the past five years with the redevelopment of the area around the railway station and the Triangle area for Cambridge University Press, the growth of the Biomedical Campus, the new West Cambridge and Eddington sites, new investment at The Grafton, the current New Museums Site, the Anglia Ruskin University Science Centre, Botanic House and Devonshire Place.
+These projects reflect the city’s growth across business, academia, residential, and retail sectors.